Renting an RV to Travel through Europe

 8. You can park anywhere.
 If you want to see a place you can arrive early, park, and take a nap until they open.

 7. No telephone, no TV, and no interruptions.
-We did rent a cell phone from TTC for $3 per day, which included 10 minutes of daily calling time.
+We did rent a cell phone for $3 per day, which included 10 minutes of daily calling time.
 It came in handy when we wanted to check our phone messages at home and on occasion to get directions.

 6. Food.
 We had our own refrigerator and stove.
 If we couldnt find a place for lunch we could whip up our own.
 Most evenings we would open a bottle of wine, see what we had in the fridge, and relax.

 5. Money.
 The RV cost $100 per day, the campgrounds were about $10 to $15.
 That was it.
-We bought good wine for $1.50 or $2 per bottle.
+We bought good wine for a few dollars per bottle.
 In fact, everything was inexpensive.
 A meal at a restaurant can run $25 to $30 per person.
 We could live a week on that.
 Not only do you save money but also time.
 We never had to worry that it was getting close to six oclock and we better look for a place to stay.
 Worst case we could just pull over and spend the night.
 If we got really hungry we always had something in the fridge.

 4. Ice.
 You may laugh, but try to get ice anywhere in France.
 The French just dont have it.